 Ms. Karam is deeply committed to giving back to the community through civic activities and pro bono work.
 She is a member of Attorneys Serving the Community and has played a leadership role in a number of charitable organizations.
 Most recently, Ms. Karam founded and chaired the St. Philip's School Advisory Council, which works to provide much-needed resources to support the school and its students.
 For years, she has served on the host committee for St. Jude Children's Research Hospital's annual Dallas event.
 With her husband, Albert G. Karam, M.D., she served as honorary Co-Chair of Children's Medical Center of Dallas annual fundraising event at Six Flags over Texas in 2006.
 She received the Distinguished Alumna Award from Ursuline Academy of Dallas, where she is Past-Chairman of the Ursuline Academy Foundation and Past-President of its Board of Trustees.
 In 2007, she received the President's Award for her extraordinary leadership and service to support excellence in the education of young women.
 She was also appointed to serve on the Blue Ribbon Committee for Dallas High Schools for the Diocese of Dallas.
 She also Co-Chaired the 2009 Saint Monica School Annual Fund Drive.

-For the past few years, Ms. Karam has dedicated more than 200 hours per year to pro bono work and is a member of the Texas Bar Association Pro Bono College for 2014.
+For many years, Ms. Karam has dedicated more than 200 hours per year to pro bono work and is a member of the Texas Bar Association Pro Bono College for 2013 and 2014.
 She serves as counsel to the Board of St. Joseph's Residence, a non-profit assisted living facility for the indigent and underserved, and provides volunteer legal services for Catholic Charities of Dallas and other Diocesan outreach programs.
-In recognition of her pro bono services, the Dallas Bar Association and Legal Services of North Texas awarded her a Certificate of Appreciation in 1993.
+In recognition of her pro bono services, the American Health Lawyers Association (AHLA) named her a Pro Bono Champion by in 2014 and the Dallas Bar Association and Legal Services of North Texas awarded her a Certificate of Appreciation in 1993.

 More about Mary Emma Karam: Biography | Recognition | Speeches / Publications | News